YosrBennagra/Portfolio_Yosr/SETUP_COMPLETE.md

 ### Adding a New Project
 1. Add images to `/public/images/projects/`
 2. Edit `src/data/projects.ts`
-3. Add translations for all 3 languages
+3. Add translations for both languages

 ### Adding a New Skill
 1. Edit `src/data/skills.ts`